yeshanpf/KERM-MD_V4/README.md

 # KERM-MD_V4
-Le meilleur bot WhatsApp de l’année multi device developer par KgTech.
+The best WhatsApp bot of the year multi device developer by KgTech.